On the Finsler variational nature of autoparallels in metric-affine geometry: Generalized generalizedalphabeta -metrizability

-The above case-by-case analysis also showed that we must necessarily have $c_3 = 0$ or $c_1 = c_2 =0$, as announced, as well as the expression \eqref{eq:tau_general} for $\tau$ , where $C_1 = 0$ in the case when $c_1 - 2c_2 \neq 0$, which proves the last part of the necessity. \\ Moreover, in each of the analyzed cases, we have explicitly shown that a solution of the metrizability conditions \eqref{def:Berwald_conditions} exists, meaning that the given conditions are also sufficient ones for the Finsler metrizability of the respective connections.
+The above case-by-case analysis also showed that we must necessarily have $c_3 = 0$ or $c_1 = c_2 =0$, as announced, as well as the expression \eqref{eq:tau_general} for $\tau$, where $C_1 = 0$ in the case where $c_1 - 2c_2 \neq 0$, which proves the last part of the necessity. \\ Noting that, for generalized $(\alpha,\beta)$ metrics, the determinant is still given by a similar formula to \eqref{eq:detg}, we determine by direct computation that all the solutions found in case $(ii)$ are nondegenerate, while non-degeneracy imposes a constraint (expressed as an ODE) on the free function $F$ in case $(i)$: yet, apart from the solutions of the respective ODE, any choice of $F$ is valid.
+Moreover, in each of the analyzed cases, we have explicitly shown that a solution to the metrizability conditions \eqref{def:Berwald_conditions} exists, meaning that the given conditions are also sufficient for the Finsler metrizability of the respective connections.